 Many residential homes experience water damage as a result of either a plumbing failure, or an instantaneous flooding.
-While some water damages may be minor and unnoticeably small, other damages can be catastrophic and perceptibly huge.
+While some water damages may be minor and noticeably small, other damages can be catastrophic and perceptibly huge.

 Intruding water can cause destructive processes like mold growth, de-laminating of plywood, rotting of wood, and corroding of steel among others.
 That is why water damage is a leading contributor to property loss, and why it’s always necessary to contact restoration experts when problems appear.

 Water Damage Restoration Procedure

 Identify the source: In order to stop the leakage, a water damage restoration expert will first identify where the water is coming from.
 A series of testing may be performed to determine the category of the water.